Designed specially for those who like the sun!

 · conditions the skin & replenishes the moisture, vitamins, and minerals lost due to UV exposure

 · added bonus…helps clear-up and prevent acne!

 Each scrub contains a combination of organic food for your skin, carefully selected by our staff holistic health practitioner, aromatherapist, and herbalist, such as:

 · pure essential oils

 So, what WON’T you find in our scrubs?
 Icky stuff like:

 · artificial preservatives/colors

-But wait, Green Jade has more benefits than just combating the negative effects of UV rays read on to discover how Green Jade feeds your skin and the wonders it has to offer you…
+But wait, green tea scrubs have more benefits than just combating the negative effects of UV rays read on to discover how they feed your skin and the wonders it has to offer you…

 Tea has been prized for its health-promoting effects when you drink it.
 But did you know that it also has a long list of benefits when used ON the body?

 Skin, your largest organ, provides protection for your internal organs, regulates temperature, detects sensory input, and REMOVES TOXINS.
 And guess what…your skin reproduces itself approximately every 28 days.